AARP Eye Center

 Spring brings daffodils, warmer weather and an urge to clean.

-Meg Pritchard admits that she ignored a lot of the deep cleaning tasks at her home in Elkins Park, Pennsylvania — until the pandemic hit.
+Meg Pritchard admits that she ignored a lot of the deep-cleaning tasks at her home in Elkins Park, Pennsylvania — until the pandemic hit.

-Get instant access to members-only products and hundreds of discounts, a free second membership, and a subscription to AARP the Magazine.
+Get instant access to members-only products and hundreds of discounts, a free second membership, and a subscription to AARP The Magazine.

-"It’s amazing how much dog hair collects in the shoe closet, [and] there was a layer of detergent in the laundry sink that I’d never noticed before,” she says.
+Pritchard, 57, had time to tackle big cleaning projects.
+She cleared out cupboards, closets and the refrigerator, scrubbing the shelves, vacuuming the dark corners and disinfecting surfaces.
+The amount of dirt and dust surprised her.
+“It’s amazing how much dog hair collects in the shoe closet, [and] there was a layer of detergent in the laundry sink that I’d never noticed before,” she says.